-Our future success depends upon the continued employment of Donald B. Murray, our chief executive officer, and Stephen J. Giusto, our chief financial officer.
-The departure of Mr. Murray, Mr. Giusto or other members of our management team could significantly disrupt our operations.
-Key members of our senior management team also include Karen M. Ferguson, an executive vice president, Anthony Cherbak, executive vice president and chief operating officer, John D. Bower, senior vice president, finance, and Kate W. Duchene, chief legal officer and executive vice president of human relations.
+Our future success depends upon the continued employment of Donald B. Murray, our chief executive officer.
+The departure of Mr. Murray or other members of our management team could significantly disrupt our operations.
+Key members of our senior management team also include Karen M. Ferguson, an executive vice president and president of North American operations; Anthony Cherbak, executive vice president, chief operating officer and acting chief financial officer; John D. Bower, senior vice president, finance; and Kate W. Duchene, chief legal officer and executive vice president of human relations.
 We do not have employment agreements with Mr. Cherbak, Mr. Bower or Ms. Duchene.